localz/spotz-sdk-android/README.md

                 }
         );

+Your project is now ready to start using the Spotz SDK!

+---

+###Scan for Spotz

-  4. To start scanning for Spotz, use one of these:
+  To start scanning for Spotz, use one of these:

         // Normal scanning - ideal for general use Spotz.getInstance().startScanningForSpotz(context, Spotz.ScanMode.NORMAL);